 “He that hath seen Me hath seen the Father”. – John 14:9.

 Jesus wanted to comfort His disciples because of His departure.
-He therefore said to them: “If ye had known Me, ye should have known My Father also: and from henceforth ye know Him and have seen Him.”
+He therefore said to them: “If ye had known Me, ye should have known My Father also; and from henceforth ye know Him, and have seen Him” (John 14:7).

-PRAYER – Lord God, Heavenly Father, I thank Thee with a heart filled with joy, that in Thy Son, Jesus Christ, Thou hast so clearly revealed Thy gracious will and Thy loving heart toward us poor sinners, and I implore Thee to graciously grant that I may daily increase in this knowledge, that in every temptation I may comfort myself with this truth, and buoyed up with such hope, may overcome all evils that beset me, and in the end be saved by Thy grace alone in Christ Jesus.
+PRAYER – Lord God, Heavenly Father, I thank Thee with a heart filled with joy, that in Thy Son, Jesus Christ, Thou hast so clearly revealed Thy gracious will and Thy loving heart toward us poor sinners again and again.
+I implore Thee to graciously grant that I may daily increase in this knowledge, that, in every temptation, I may comfort myself with this truth and, buoyed up with such hope, may overcome again and again all evils that beset me, and, in the end, be saved by Thy grace alone in Christ Jesus.
 Amen.